-ALABAMA MARINE POLICE
+ALABAMA MARINE PATROL

 With Alabama's favorable weather conditions and abundant waterways, boating is a popular activity across the state.
 Over one million boaters enjoy Alabama's one million acres of lakes, 1,600 miles of rivers and 53 miles of coastline each year.

-The Alabama Marine Police Division patrols the public waterways, oversees the registration of all pleasure boats and the licensing of all boat operators, and operates a statewide education program.
+The Alabama Marine Patrol Division patrols the public waterways, oversees the registration of all pleasure boats and the licensing of all boat operators, and operates a statewide education program.
 The AMP Division also administers the State's regulatory waterway marking program, presently overseeing 1,518 hazard and control markers/zones.
 A Disaster Response Team that responds to emergency situations statewide and a Boat Theft Unit that investigates boat and marine accessory theft cases round out some of the services provided to Alabama's boating community.